The River Wye at Tintern Abbey

 The River Wye at Tintern Abbey is an 1805 landscape painting by the French-born British artist Philip James de Loutherbourg.
 It depicts a view on the River Wye by Tintern Abbey in Monmouthshire.
 The area was a noted one during the romantic era and features in the 1798 poem Lines Written a Few Miles above Tintern Abbey by William Wordsworth.

-The work was displayed at the Royal Academy's Summer Exhibition of 1806 at Somerset House in London along wiht The Evening Coach.
-Today the painting is in the collection of the Fitzwilliam Museum in Cambridge, having been acquired in 1958.
+The work was displayed at the Royal Academy's Summer Exhibition of 1806 at Somerset House in London along with The Evening Coach.
+The painting is in the collection of the Fitzwilliam Museum in Cambridge, having been acquired in 1958.